Alexandria Ocasio-Cortez & The Damaging Myth Of The "Fiery" Latina

 Advertisement

-She added: “I do not need Representative Yoho to apologize to me.
-Clearly he does not want to. … But what I do have issue with is using women, our wives and daughters, as shields and excuses for poor behavior.”
+She added: “I do not need Representative Yoho to apologise to me.
+Clearly he does not want to. … But what I do have issue with is using women, our wives and daughters, as shields and excuses for poor behaviour.”

 Watch Rep. @AOC’s moving floor speech in response to Rep. Ted Yoho’s sexist attack and non-apology in full pic.twitter.com/3l4UuthBIf— NowThis (@nowthisnews) July 24, 2020